Alphabetical List of Graduate Programs in Geocognition and Geoscience Education Research: Includes United States, New Zealand, UK, and Canada

 University of South Florida: MS/PhD, Jeff Ryan, H.L.
 (Len) Vacher

 Graduate students in atmospheric science or geoscience education at WMU can earn a degree through The Mallinson Institute for Science Education (MISE) in collaboration with the Department of Geological and Environmental Sciences or the Department of Geography.
 The entirely online MA program is designed for inservice teachers.
 The doctoral program has several tracks focusing on (1) college science teaching, (2) discipline-based education research and teaching, and (3) K-12 curriculum and instruction.
 We also offer a unique concurrent enrollment program, in which students earn a Masters in a science discipline concurrently with a PhD in Science Education.
 MISE is a nationally top-ranked program with 11 faculty and 25-35 full-time doctoral students.
 Research in geoscience education (Petcovic) focuses on geocognition; specifically, toward understanding the knowledge and skills that geoscientists use when working on complex, spatially demanding, field-based problems.
-Research in atmospheric science education (Ellis) focuses on curriculum development and assessment in formal and informal settings.
 We are also interested in the preparation of K-12 science teacher candidates with an emphasis on elementary and middle school earth system science, and professional development of science teachers.

 Western Washington University: MS, Robyn Mieko Dahl, Sue DiBari, Scott Linneman